Open Science Policies - Open Access Policy

 -

-It depends on the applicable way to implement FCT's open access policy.
+It depends on the applicable route for implementing the FCT's open access policy.

-If the book, book chapter or monograph is published on an open access website or platform (golden route), the version published in open access on the website or platform must be the final version of the article (Version of Record).
+If the book, book chapter, or monograph is published on an open access website or platform (gold route), the version published in open access on the website or platform must be the final version of the article (Version of Record).
 This version must also be deposited in a repository.

-If the book, book chapter or monograph is published in closed access (green), the version deposited in a repository must be theAuthor's Accepted Manuscript, unless the publisher allows the Version of Record to be deposited.
+If the book, book chapter, or monograph is published in closed access (green route), the version deposited in a repository must be theAuthor’s Accepted Manuscript, unless the publisher allows the Version of Record to be deposited.

 -